glennreyes/react-countup/README.md

 By default the transition will start automatically.

-However, if CountUp is used as a render prop component, the transition will automatically on initial render.
+However, if this is used as a [render prop component](#render-prop-example), the transition will automatically on initial render.

 Default: `false`